bdorney/CMS_GEM_Analysis_Framework/README.txt

 # 1. Contributors & License
 # ========================================================

-    Contributors: S. Colafranceschi, B. Dorney, and J. Merlin
+    Contributors: B. Dorney

-    This package has been designed by B. Dorney with the help of J. Merlin & S. Colafranceschi.
+    This package has been designed by B. Dorney with input from J. Merlin & S. Colafranceschi.
     The original selection & analysis algorithms are based off work done by J. Merlin.
 This package makes use of several features from the CMS_GEM_TB_Timing repository (also by B. Dorney).
     Hopefully one day the CMS_GEM_TB_Timing repository will be fully integrated into this repository.